 I used to like SuperSoil, but over the last several years, the texture has changed to be too similar to shredded bark more suitable as mulch.

 Three brands I prefer now are E.B.
-Stone Organics, Whitney Farms, and LGM All Purpose Potting Soil.
+Stone Organics, Dr. Earth, and LGM All Purpose Potting Soil.

 Transplanting Into Containers